A Solution – The Shorter Version

 My own comments on some random issues raised by other people here:

-So, we establish legal mechanisms by which a bundle of rights called a lease allows the accumulation of property, wealth, capital and trade, while at the same time requiring that the lease-holder compensate the Commons for privatizing and forbidding the property owner from imposing externalities on his neighbors.
-Under that system, that part of the lease fees over and above what was required to maintain the Commons itself, its infrastructure, etc., would be paid back directly to the people of the Commons, equally.
+So, the long term idea is that we establish legal mechanisms by which a bundle of rights called a lease allows the accumulation of property, wealth, capital and trade, while at the same time requiring that the lease-holder compensate the Commons for privatizing and forbidding the property owner from imposing externalities on his neighbors.
+Under that system, that part of the lease fees over and above what was required to maintain the Commons itself, its infrastructure, etc., would be paid back directly to the people of the Commons, equally, as their rightful due.

 But, since we are not in that mode, or only partially so, having inherited a motley conglomeration of different legal/property systems, usually based on conquest or corruption, the best we can do is an approximation - what I call a planetary dividend, based in part - I hate to admit - on an assessment of global "need."
 I.e., given that this is at best an approximation, what level of dividend can we afford that would have the maximum impact?
 We don't need to be killing incentive or ignoring critical global infrastructural problems such as climate changes.
 We definitely need to deal with 1/7 of population living on the edge of survival.
 But we don't need any more "need" contests and political chicanery, which means that EVERYONE gets the dividend.
 And, BTW, we are running a global shortage of children to take care of the growing bulge of elderly.
 Children are included in that "EVERYONE."
 And, of course this can be seen as an "inflation tax."
 Is there a better way?